 Get Rid of Ants Inside the House – Small, Sweet Eating Ants

 The ants that we get inside our home most often are what we call “sugar ants”.
-I don't know their proper scientific name (or names), but they are attracted to sweet things, and will happily poke into any open container in the pantry, or just pick a spot and set up house.
+They are attracted to sweet things, and will happily poke into any open container in the pantry, or just pick a spot and set up house.
 This year we had them show up in the basement bathroom, near the laundry room, in the garage, and near my seed starting area in the basement.
 (Ten years with no ants inside, then BAM!
 Ant explosion!)

 Indoor Borax Ant Killer Recipe